Emmotes/ic_spoilers/docs/premium.md

 ### From the Vault: Dragonlance Miria Skin & Feat Pack - 1,000 Platinum
 Date of release: 29 Jul 2026

-> Available till the end of the event - Dragonlance Miria!
+> Available for one week only - Dragonlance Miria!

 Contents: